-The below example highlights the difference.
+The below example highlights the difference:

 Example A – supply of labour – The end-user company, S, contacts a marketing agency as it needs two extra people with specific skill sets to assist with the delivery of the project.
-S supplies the necessary equipment such as computers and phones and provides pre-determined job descriptions and deliverables to the agency’s workers, who are in turn paid an hourly fee for their services.
+S supplies the necessary equipment, such as computers and phones and provides pre-determined job descriptions and deliverables to the agency’s workers, who are in turn paid an hourly fee for their services.

-If you are given control over determining the IR35 status of workers involved in a SOW you will need to ensure that the correct tax is paid.
+If you’re given control over determining the IR35 status of workers involved in a SOW you will need to ensure that the correct tax is paid.
 Furthermore, the amount of control you exert over those who work on the project will impact their IR35 status.